 It is no coincidence that they are the result of two visionary geniuses, Steve Jobs e Dean Kamen.
 Today Segway-Nine bot is a personal transportation company with other owners, but continues to move forward.
 At the upcoming CES2020 will present the S-Pod, a "safe, self-balancing vehicle" that looks like a cross between a large stroller, a gyrosphere from Jurassic World and a pod from the Wall-E movie.

-The new vehicle is intended for use in "closed campuses, airports, theme parks and shopping centers", according to a company press release.
+The new vehicle is intended for use in "closed campuses, airports, theme parks and shopping malls", according to a company press release.

 It seems like a godsend for people who have difficulty moving, as well as for those of us who are too lazy to move.

-S-Pod is a wheelchair that goes beyond disability, aimed at all adults, and which in Segway's intentions will "change the rules" of personal transport.
+S-Pod is a wheelchair that goes beyond disability, aimed at all adults, and which in the intentions of Segway will "change the rules" of personal transport.

 A navigation panel controls the movements of the vehicle.
 The speed is adjusted via a knob, which also changes the center of gravity of the S-Pod.
 "The rider doesn't need to physically lean forward and backward to accelerate or slow down," Segway says.

 The maximum speed of S-Pod is limited to 40km per hour: a function that also serves the purpose of keeping occupants safe and avoiding rollover in tight corners.
 The autonomy before a recharge is quite generous: 64 kilometers, more than enough for travel in an urban area.

 What else is missing?
 Oh yes.
-"The S-Pod seats also offer wide-angle views that offer a wide field of view for passengers", concludes the press release.
+"The seats on the S-Pod also offer wide-angle views that offer a wide field of view for passengers.", concludes the press release.